 Fraternity Education Officer

-Austin was initiated into the Alpha Xi Chapter in the fall of 2015.
-He is a sophomore in Music Education with a primary focus in instrumental education.
-Austin performs in numerous ensembles at the university including The University of Illinoise Marching Illini, the Fighting Illini Basketball Band, the Hindsley Symphonic Band, the Illinois Wind Orchestra, and the Tuba-Euphonium Brass Ensemble.
+Austin Coe is a junior in Music Education with a primary focus in instrumental education.
+Austin performs in numerous ensembles at the university including The University of Illinois Marching Illini, the Fighting Illini Basketball Band, the Illinois Wind Orchestra, Tuba-Euphonium Brass Ensemble, and 6th Street Brass.
+He is also involved in the National Band Association and NAFME.
 Austin is constantly trying to advance music in America by teaching private lessons and volunteering at music programs in the Champaign-Urbana area.
-Outside of music Austin is an avid basketball fan.
-Sinfonia has taught him many of the values and ideals that he holds closest.
+Austin is an avid basketball fan, and enjoys long distance running as well as music composition.
+Austin joined Sinfonia for the people, seeing it as an organization that gave brothers the opportunity and encouragement to become the best version of themselves.

 Brian Weis is a junior majoring in Music Education from Libertyville, Illinois.
 He has performed with many groups at the University of Illinois, including the Marching Illini, Illinois Wind Orchestra, Hindsley Symphonic Band, and Bassoon Studio Ensemble.
 In the rare moments when doing things not related to band or music, he is frequently playing video games, reading about landmarks on campus, or spending time with his Sinfonian brothers.